sabareeshreddy/Text_Summarizer/README.md

 ## License

 Text_Summarization is under The MIT License.
-Read the [LICENSE](https://github.com/sabareeshreddy/Gist/blob/master/LICENSE) file for more information.
+Read the [LICENSE](https://github.com/sabareeshreddy/Text_Summarizer/LICENSE) file for more information.

-Once all the dependencies for both the front-end and back-end is completed you need to create a `.env` file in the root directory of the project. \
-The .env file should contain the same variables as `.env.example`.
-Once that is done, launch the back-end server.
-To do this, run the following command in the root directory of the project.